What is bing.com?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

-In the uninstall programs window: look for any recently-installed potentially unwanted applications, select these entries and click "Uninstall" or "Remove".
+In the uninstall programs window: look for any recently installed suspicious applications, select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted program that causes browser redirects to the bing.com website, scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications (which cause browser redirects to the bing.com website), scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Change your homepage: